samdimek/180Days/tutorial.md

 - Ordered & Bulleted lists
 - Tables and Forms

+* HTML ignores empty spaces, this includes new lines.
+*

 #### Head elements
+html uses elements to describe the webpage components.
+An attribute is used to modify an element, each attribute name must have a corresponding value.
 `<title> </title>` tag is used to describe content that is placed on the browser's tab.

 Apart from the title, other head elements are meta tags, used to describe the web page.